mjalas/file-readers/README.md

 # File readers

-File readers project is a library of different types of file reader classes.
+File readers is a library of different types of file reader and data collector classes.